Vallabh-NTC/cuda-course/05_Writing_your_First_Kernels/03 Profiling/README.md

 nvcc -o 00 00\ nvtx_matmul.cu -lnvToolsExt
 nsys profile --stats=true ./00
 ```
+P.S.
+For profiling on Windows :
+- Obtain "NvToolsExt" inside C:\Program Files\NVIDIA Corporation from the Cuda 11.8 installer by choosing custom installation and then deselecting everything except "NVTX"
+- set env variable "INCLUDE" to "C:\Program Files\NVIDIA Corporation\NvToolsExt\include"
+  and env variable "LIB" to "C:\Program Files\NVIDIA Corporation\NvToolsExt\lib\x64"
+- Go to "....\cuda-course\05_Writing_your_First_Kernels\03 Profiling" in Powershell and run
+   "nvcc -o 00 '.\00 nvtx_matmul.cu' -lnvToolsExt64_1"
+- If you dont have any errors you should obtain 00.exe, 00.exp and 00.lib in your current dir
+- Open Nsight systems on your windows and execute the generated 00.exe

 > for these two, you'd open `ncu` on linux and drag and drop the .nsys-rep file into the left sidebar.
 > the .sqlite file can be plugged directly into sqlite DBs for more customized analysis